Karirut/ImplementacionRoboticaInteligente/Modulo2_VisionxComputadora/Actividad3_SignalIdentification/README.md

 - Functional Code: The code used for object identification.
 40%
 - Video: A video showing the system in operation.
 40%
 4. Submission Platform:
-<p> All materials (process documentation, code, and video of the system functioning) must be uploaded to
+<b>All materials (process documentation, code, and video of the system functioning) must be uploaded to
-GitHub for evaluation. </p>
+GitHub for evaluation.</b>